UBC-MDS/wordwright/README.md

 ### Prerequisites

+Before proceeding with the installation, ensure you have Miniconda or Anaconda installed on your system.
+These tools provide support for creating and managing Conda environments.

 ### Step 1: Create and Activate the Conda Environment

 Create a new Conda environment using the environment.yaml file provided in this repository.
 This file contains all the necessary dependencies, including Python and Poetry versions.